nouran-19/AI-in-Medical-Fields/README.md

 # AI in Medical Fields

 ## Overview
-This repository provides an overview of **AI in Medical Fields** course at Cairo University, Faculty of Engineering.
+This repository provides an overview of the **AI in Medical Fields** course at Cairo University, Faculty of Engineering.
 Each discussion topic aimed at expanding our knowledge beyond the common techniques and each assignment explores different ML concepts implemented from scratch.

 ## Acknowledgements

-This project was submitted as part of the **SBE3021 AI in Medical Fields course, Spring 2024** under the supervison of **[Dr. Inas Yassine](https://www.linkedin.com/in/inas-yassine-15ab4b4/?originalSubdomain=eg)** and **[ENG.
+This repository was submitted as part of the **SBE3021 AI in Medical Fields course, Spring 2024** under the supervision of **[Dr. Inas Yassine](https://www.linkedin.com/in/inas-yassine-15ab4b4/?originalSubdomain=eg)** and **[ENG.
 Merna Bibars](https://merna-atef.github.io/)**.

 ## 💡 Key Discussion Topics from Lectures